-Quite a few people who talk to me recognise that dieting isn’t a happy way of life and they desperately want to part company with obsessing over food so that they can focus on the things that really matter to them in their lives – their purpose, passion and people that they love.
-But this statistic scares them.
+Many people who talk to me recognise that dieting isn’t a happy way of life and they desperately want to part company with obsessing over food so that they can focus on the things that really matter to them in their lives – their purpose, passion and people that they love.

 It’s quite difficult to build trust in yourself to be able to eat intuitively when you have been following a prescribed meal plan for some time.
 I have a few theories on why that is and some thoughts on what you can do to prevent this happening to you.

 Quite often people can pin a lot of emotional hope on weight loss.
 Have you ever thought to yourself ‘I’ll be happier when I lose weight’, ‘I’ll get a partner when I lose weight’, those kind of things?

 The truth is there is no doubt that losing a few pounds might make you feel better in yourself, but the truth is, not much else is going to change.
 You still have to deal with the issues and challenges in your life that may have caused you to overeat in the first place.
 Getting your emotional health in check is so important and learning a few skills to manage any thought processes and resulting feelings that might be causing you to eat emotionally is an important skill to learn.

 Learn how to eat ‘off plan’, without rules, long term